Staten Island Motorcycle Accident Lawyers

 After a Staten Island Motorcycle Accident

 Oftentimes, Staten Island motorcycle accident victims walk through our doors at Jacoby & Meyers, LLP, feeling overwhelmed, unsure even of how we might help them.
 We feel comfortable giving those clients the guidance that they need.
 But there are some steps our clients could take even before they visit us for the first time that can help protect their rights to compensation.
-For instance:

 Resist the Urge to Fix Your Motorcycle

 The moment a Staten Island motorcycle crash happens, the motorcycle that our client was riding becomes evidence that could prove useful in a subsequent legal action.
 Fixing the bike could destroy the value of that evidence.
-Instead of taking the motorcycle to the shop, or selling it for parts, we urge our clients to store it somewhere safe and not to touch it until we have had the chance to evaluate whether to send a forensic expert to inspect it.
+Instead of taking the motorcycle to the shop, or selling it for parts, we urge our clients to store it somewhere safe and avoid touching it until we have had the chance to evaluate whether to send a forensic expert to inspect it.
 You never know what evidence might turn up that helps to prove a multi-million dollar damages claim.